Date: December 30th, 2021 | Gubbecom

 Those who have oily faces can always use oil-free face wash, and those who have dry faces can always choose alcohol-free facewash.

-Acne-prone skins should be cleaned with a mild exfoliating face wash with salicylic acid, which removes the dead cells that block pores.
+Acne-prone skin should be cleaned with a mild exfoliating face wash with salicylic acid, which removes the dead cells that block pores.

 Cleansing your face too many times can harm your skin too.